shenhao60/Unit1-final-assignment-berries/README.md

 * Bearing: a part contains information about farm chemical and fertilizer usage on berries.
 * Market: a part with price, yield, area related information about berries.

-For Bearing part, we use principal component analysis to explore variables' internal relationship and the results shows the PCA will not help a lot in regression.
+For Bearing part, we use principal component analysis to explore variables' internal relationship and the results shows the PCA needs 4 principal components.

 For Market part, since the relationships between variables are extremely simple, we summarize 13 equations to explain their connections.